 Visit in August particularly for bearable heat (lows of 26°C and highs of 34°C), and the good chance that you'll find some savvy accommodation deals.
 August is off-season, so though you won't find yourself a lone visitor at any stage, it's likely you may experience a tiny bit less of the typical bustle.

 There's so much to explore in Malaysia, it almost seems unfair to single out the archipelago of Langkawi.
-Though we suppose, with a longer trip time, there's nothing to stop you heading further afield...
+Though we suppose, with more time, there's nothing to stop you heading further afield...

 But with suitably warm temps (often around 28°C to 31°C), incredibly natural beauty to marvel, cable cars and boat trips galore, and unusual wildlife sightings practically guaranteed – it's an appealing all-rounder for a sunny getaway without the 'packaged holiday' feel.